-- 4.4 FIT legislation requires that suppliers' market share of electricity supplied from overseas is determined.
-Without any alternative instruments12, and to avoid double counting of renewable electricity, we use GoOs to make this determination. - 4.5 The 2015 FIT review13 made changes to the legislation which has placed eligibility restrictions on the electricity that can be used for FIT exemption from the 2016/17 compliance period onwards. - 4.6 The criteria that the electricity must comply with to be determined electricity supplied from oversea are: - a) The electricity should be from an EU country - b) The electricity should be from a station that is < 5MW; and - c) From a station that is commissioned on or after 1 April 2010. - 4.7 There is also be a cap14 on the amount of overseas renewable electricity that can be used to exempt suppliers from the costs of the scheme.
-For 2016/17 the cap is: 8,117,254 MWh (calculated based on the number of Guarantees of Origin (GoOs) certificates recognised in 2013/14).
-In subsequent years the cap will be the cap that applied in the previous FIT year multiplied by 1.1.
+- 4.5.
+FIT legislation requires that suppliers' market share of electricity supplied from overseas is determined.
+Without any alternative instruments, and to avoid double counting of renewable electricity, we use GoOs to make this determination. - 4.6.
+The 2015 FIT review made changes to the legislation which has placed eligibility restrictions on the electricity that can be used for FIT exemption from the 2016/17 compliance period onwards. - 4.7.
+The criteria that the electricity must comply with to be determined electricity supplied from overseas are: - The electricity should be from an EU country - The electricity should be from a station that is < 5MW; and

-12 In the past, GB electricity supply licensees have presented LECs alongside guarantees of origin (GoOs) as evidence of GB supply of overseas electricity under a number of GB renewable schemes.
+&lt;sup>19 In the past, GB electricity supply licensees have presented LECs alongside guarantees of origin (GoOs) as evidence of GB supply of overseas electricity under a number of GB renewable schemes.